baijum/essential-go/sphinx/quickstart.rst

    *Software engineering is what happens to programming when you add time, and other programmers.* – Russ Cox

-This chapter walks through a few basic topics in Go.
-You should be able to write simple programs using Go after reading and practicing the examples given in this chapter.
-The next 3 sections revisit the hello world program introduced in the last chapter.
-Later we will move on to a few basic topics in Go.
-We will learn about data types, variables, comments, For loops, range clauses, If, functions, operators, slices, and maps.
+This chapter introduces a few basic concepts in Go.
+After reading and practicing the examples in this chapter, you should be able to write simple Go programs.
+The next three sections review the "hello world" program from the previous chapter.
+Later, we will discuss a few more basic concepts in Go.
+We will learn about data types, variables, comments, for loops, range clauses, if statements, functions, operators, slices, and maps.

 Hello World!
 ------------

-Here is the hello world program introduced in the previous chapter.
-You can type the below code to your favorite text editor and save it as ``hello.go``.
-This program will print a message, ``Hello, World!`` into your console/terminal.
+The following code is the "hello world" program from the previous chapter.
+You can type it into your favorite text editor and save it as ``hello.go``.
+When you run the program, it will print the message ``Hello, World!`` to your console or terminal.

 .. code-block:: go
    :linenos: